Don’t suffer silently or be a silent spectator of domestic violence. Let’s raise our voice and help raise awareness against domestic violence.

 Throughout the month of October, help us raise awareness about domestic abuse and join the efforts to end violence.
 Some of the things that you can do to help stop domestic violence are:

-- Be a positive role model to other people.
+- Be a positive role model for other people.
 If you know someone who is abusive toward their partner tell them their behaviour is not right and they need to get help to stop.

 - Confront sexist, racist, homophobic and all kinds of prejudiced jokes or remarks.